MicrosoftDocs/win32/desktop-src/DirectShow/checkpointer.md

 ---
-Description: 'Checks whether a pointer is NULL.
-If the pointer is NULL, the function or method in which the macro appears returns the specified value.' ms.assetid: 'eca73fbf-5fd8-4b76-af06-ca0c22510b55'
+Description: Checks whether a pointer is NULL.
+If the pointer is NULL, the function or method in which the macro appears returns the specified value. ms.assetid: eca73fbf-5fd8-4b76-af06-ca0c22510b55
 title: CheckPointer macro
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CheckPointer macro